OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

 Because the condition `'1' = '1'` always evaluates as true, this query return all records in the database, causing the login function to return "true" even though no valid user account was entered.

-The following is an example of SQL injection using adb via the sort parameter.
-[Ostorlab Blog](http://blog.ostorlab.co/2016/03/android-sql-and-contentproviders-or-why.html).
+The is an example from Ostorlab of SQL injection via the sort parameter using adb.

 ```
 > $ adb shell content query --uri content://com.yahoo.mobile.client.android.weather.provider.Weather/locations/ --sort '_id/**/limit/**/\(select/**/1/**/from/**/sqlite_master/**/where/**/1=1\)'